KlaudiaGolebiowska/KlaudiaGolebiowska/README.md

 # Welcome on my github  👋

-A student of Computer Science in Business, experienced PM & PMO is looking for an internship in frontend.
+A 25 years old student of Computer Science in Business, experienced PM & PMO is looking for a Junior or internship position in IT.
 I am an energetic, communicative person with 7 years of experience in project, event and customer service management.
 I am looking for opportunities to use my academic experience in coding in a friendly environment.

 I have been learning programming for three years:
-- HTML & CSS - a 4-month program at home.pl
+ Python - 8-month stationary seminar in SDA (including modules from algorithms, databases, frontend and backend) Algorithms, databases (SQL), UML object-oriented analysis and design - academic knowledge HTML & CSS - a 4-month program at home.pl
-- Frontend - a 6-month online course at DEVSTYLE
+Frontend - a 6-month online course at DEVSTYLE
-- HTML, CSS, JS, TypeScript, NODE.JS - CodersCamp
+HTML, CSS, JS, TypeScript, NODE.JS - CodersCamp
-- Python - 8-month stationary seminar in SDA (including modules from algorithms, databases, frontend and backend)
-- Algorithms, databases (SQL), UML object-oriented analysis and design - academic knowledge

 In my professional work, I took part in application tests, JavaScript and database training.
 I possess reference from employers from Poland, Germany & UK.